rife2/rife2-idea/README.md

   fallback to original languages.
 * Filtered value tags auto-completion to all template types.
 * Syntax highlighting color settings configuration panel.
-* Auto-tag closing characters addition when typing { or <!.

 After installing the RIFE2 plugins from the marketplace, the recognized template file types will automatically support RIFE2 template tags.
 Any code outside